 #3 Bodega del Riojano

 Highly regarded as the pinnacle of Santander, Spain restaurants, Bodega del Riojano is steeped in history and tradition.
-The establishment has earned a Michelin mention for its authenticity – and we believe it’s a must-eat for visitors!
+They’ve earned a Michelin mention for authenticity – and we believe it’s a must-eat for visitors!

-The Torreznos (Fried Pork Belly) and Stewed Snails (a local favorite) are other popular picks for bar tapas at Riojano.
+The Torreznos (Fried Pork Belly) and Stewed Snails (a local favorite) are other popular picks.
 As it was our last stop of the night, we simply couldn’t eat another bite.

-Good to Know: Bodega del Riojano is known for serving some of the best food in Santander, Spain.
-As such, dining room reservations are an absolute must.
+Good to Know: Bodega del Riojano is known for serving some of the best food in Santander.
+As such, table reservations are an absolute must.
 Just be aware that the first seating is at 08:30pm.

 #4 Meson Rampalay

 Idyllically situated on a leafy courtyard next to the Church of Santa Lucia, Meson Rampalay is one of the more inconspicuous places to eat in Santander.
-Yet, it was one of the best meals that we had during our trip.
+Yet, it was one of the best meals that we had!

 In fact, the two dishes were so delicious that we were tempted to return for a second round (but, alas, so many tapas, so little time).

-Foodie Tip: In addition to the tapas-sized ‘raciones’, Meson Rampalay also offers an impressive number of Pinchos at the bar.
-Don’t hesitate to order some items from the menu (with your waiter) and then pick out a few Pinchos (order from the bartender).
+Foodie Tip: In addition to the tapas-sized ‘raciones’, they also offer an impressive number of Pinchos at the bar.
+Don’t hesitate to order some items from the menu (with your waiter) and then pick out a few Pinchos (from the bartender).

 #5 Parrilla Brasas